gazebosim/gz-sim/tutorials/detachable_joints.md

 kinematic topology has to be a tree, i.e., kinematic loops are not currently supported.
 This affects the choice of the parent link, and therefore, the parent model, which is the model that contains the `DetachableJoint` system.
+Once detached, the joint can be re-attached by publishing to a topic.

 For example, [detachable_joint.sdf](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo2/examples/worlds/detachable_joint.sdf)
 demonstrates a four wheel vehicle that holds three objects that are later